 Option 1: Kick Yourself When You’re Down

 Let’s play this out.
-You contact your coworker, grab some marijuana, and head home to party.
+You contact your coworker, grab some Marijuana, and head home to party.
 As you start to get high and drunk, you contemplate the day.
-You remember how bad it has been, and how it’s about to get that much better.
+You remember how bad it has been, and you think about how it’s about to get that much better.
 Wrong!
-This is kicking yourself when your down.
+This is kicking yourself when you’re down.

 Tomorrow, you will wake up extremely hungover.
-To cure it, you can start drinking again or take a few ibuprofen and cease the day.
-Then you will remember that you had a horrible day yesterday, and decide to finish off that joint you didn’t finish last night.
-The cycle continues, and day two just got worse than day one.
+To cure it, you can start drinking again or take a few Ibuprofen and seize the day.
+Then you will remember that you had a horrible day yesterday and decide to finish off that joint you didn’t finish last night.
+The cycle continues, and day 2 just got worse than day 1.
 You are still kicking yourself when you are down.
-You are making your life worse by choosing to do drugs and alcohol, by making bad choices that can lead to self-destruction.
+You are making your life worse by choosing to do drugs and alcohol by making bad choices that can lead to self-destruction.

 Option 2: Take Control